Sensorineural hearing loss: Pure tone audiometry (PTA)

 Dead regions affect audiometric results, but perhaps not in the way expected.
 For example, it may be expected that thresholds would not be obtained at the frequencies within the dead region, but would be obtained at frequencies adjacent to the dead region.
 Therefore, assuming normal hearing exists around the dead region, it would produce an audiogram that has a dramatically steep slope between the frequency where a threshold is obtained, and the frequency where a threshold cannot be obtained due to the dead region.

 However, it appears that this is not the case.
 Dead regions cannot be clearly found via PTA audiograms.
-This may be because although the neurons innervating the dead region, cannot react to vibration at their characteristic frequency.
-If the basilar membrane vibration is large enough, neurons tuned to different characteristic frequencies such as those adjacent to the dead region, will be stimulated due to the spread of excitation.
+This may be because the neurons innervating the dead region cannot react to vibration at their characteristic frequency.
+If the basilar membrane vibration is large enough, neurons tuned to different characteristic frequencies, such as those adjacent to the dead region, will be stimulated due to the spread of excitation.
 Therefore, a response from the patient at the test frequency will be obtained.
-This is referred to as “off-place listening”, and is also known as ‘off-frequency listening’.
+This is referred to as "off-place listening", and is also known as 'off-frequency listening'.
 This will lead to a false threshold being found.
 Thus, it appears a person has better hearing than they actually do, resulting in a dead region being missed.
-Therefore, using PTA alone, it is impossible to identify the extent of a dead region (See Figure 7 and 8).
+Therefore, using PTA alone, it is impossible to identify the extent of a dead region (See Figures 7 and 8).

 Consequently, how much is an audiometric threshold affected by a tone with its frequency within a dead region?
 This depends on the location of the dead region.
-Thresholds at low frequency dead regions, are more inaccurate than those at higher frequency dead regions.
+Thresholds at low-frequency dead regions are more inaccurate than those at higher-frequency dead regions.
 This has been attributed to the fact that excitation due to vibration of the basilar membrane spreads upwards from the apical regions of the basilar membrane, more than excitation spreads downwards from higher frequency basal regions of the cochlea.
-This pattern of the spread of excitation is similar to the ‘upward spread of masking’ phenomenon.
-If the tone is sufficiently loud to produce enough excitation at the normally functioning area of the cochlea, so that it is above that areas threshold.
-The tone will be detected, due to off-frequency listening which results in a misleading threshold.
+This pattern of the spread of excitation is similar to the 'upward spread of masking' phenomenon.
+If the tone is sufficiently loud to produce enough excitation at the normally functioning area of the cochlea, it is above that area's threshold.
+The tone will be detected, due to off-frequency listening, which results in a misleading threshold.